zowe/docs-site/docs/user-guide/configure-certificates-keystore.md

    The `zowe-setup-certificates.sh` script attempts to discover the IP address and hostname of your system if you leave these unconfigured in `zowe-setup-certificates.env`.

    On systems with their own internal IP domain, the hostname might not resolve to the external IP address.
 This happens on ZD&T ADCD-derived systems, where the hostname is usually `S0W1.DAL-EBIS.IHOST.COM` which resolves to `10.1.1.2`.
 When the script cannot determine the hostname or the external IP address, it will ask you to enter the IP address manually during the dialog.
 If you have not specified a value for HOSTNAME in `zowe-setup-certificates.env`, then the script will use the given IP address as the hostname.
-This will fail, because certificates cannot have a numeric hostname.
+This will fail because certificates cannot have a numeric hostname.

    Therefore, you must specify an alphabetic hostname such as the following one on ZD&T systems before you run the script `zowe-setup-certificates.sh`.
    ```
    HOSTNAME=S0W1.DAL-EBIS.IHOST.COM
    ```

-   The values of HOSTNAME and IPADDRESS that the script discovered are appended to the `zowe-setup-certificates.env` file unless they were already set in that file or as shell environment variables before you ran the script.
+   The values of `HOSTNAME` and `IPADDRESS` that the script discovered are appended to the `zowe-setup-certificates.env` file unless they were already set in that file or as shell environment variables before you ran the script.